 The land-use characteristics of the watershed area influenced the interval between the rainstorm and the resulting plume.
-In the San Pedro region, where almost 40% of the drainage area was classified as "developed," the period between a rainstorm and a plume maximum was one day, vs. two days for the three other regions.
-In Southern California, "developed" (industrial, commercial, and residential) areas are characterized by highly impervious surfaces, i.e., 40% - 85% impervious cover (Ackerman et al., 2005), which have been shown to result in a greater proportion of precipitation translating to runoff in a shorter amount of time (Dunne and Leopold 1978).
-Similarly, the "runoff coefficient" (i.e., the runoff to rainfall volume ratio) in "developed" areas was estimated as 0.39 - 0.64 vs. 0.06 - 0.10 in "natural" areas, i.e., agricultural and open land (Ackerman and Schiff 2003).
-The effect of watershed impervious cover on runoff is amplified in the watersheds draining to the San Pedro shelf because most of the major rivers are lined with concrete, which further increases the magnitude and rate at which runoff reaches the coast (Gumprecht 1999).
+In the San Pedro region, where almost 40% of the drainage area were classified as "developed", the period between a rainstorm and a plume maximum was one day, vs.

+two days for the three other regions.
+In southern California, "developed" (industrial, commercial, and residential) areas are characterized by highly impervious surfaces (i.e. 40-85% impervious cover) (Ackerman et al., 2005), which have been shown to result in a greater proportion of precipitation translating to runoff in a shorter amount of time (Dunne & Leopold, 1978).
+Similarly, the "runoff coefficient" (i.e., the runoff to rainfall volume ratio) in "developed" areas was estimated as 0.39-0.64 vs. 0.06-0.10 in "natural" (agricultural and open) areas (Ackerman & Schiff, 2003).
+The effect of watershed impervious cover on runoff is amplified in the watersheds draining to the San Pedro shelf because most of the major rivers are lined with concrete, which further increases the magnitude and rate at which runoff reaches the coast (Gumprecht, 1999).
 However, it is important to note that the upper portions of the Los Angeles and San Gabriel watersheds are controlled by a series of dams and basins which capture much of rainfall from the upper watershed and prevent it from reaching the coast, especially during smaller storms.
 These dams have the greatest effect on upper, more natural portions of the watersheds, with the lower, urbanized portions of the watersheds being subject to less hydrologic control.
-Therefore, the difference in effective land-use (i.e., the proportion of watershed land use not controlled by dams) between watersheds in the San Pedro region and other regions is even more dramatic.
+Therefore, the difference in effective land-use (i.e. the proportion of watershed land use not controlled by dams) between watersheds in the San Pedro region and other regions (Fig. 11) is even more dramatic.
 Based on effective land-use, impervious cover of the watersheds of Ventura and Orange County/San Diego regions is <10%.
 As a result, the relative amount of infiltrated water is higher and the time period of runoff flow to the ocean is longer.
-On the other hand, a slower flux of stormwater to the ocean resulted in more persistent plumes in Ventura and Orange County/San Diego areas (k = 0.89 - 0.90), as compared with San Pedro Shelf where k = 0.75.
+On the other hand, a slower flux of stormwater to the ocean resulted in more persistent plumes in Ventura and Orange County/San Diego areas, as compared with San Pedro Shelf (the "coefficients of persistence" are 0.89-0.90 vs. 0.75).
 These coefficients indicate that, according to the primitive model we used in this study, in the San Pedro Shelf region 75% of stormwater was retained in the plume and 25% dissipated daily.
 In contrast, in the Ventura and Orange County/San Diego regions 90% of stormwater was retained in the plumes and only 10% dissipated.
 One explanation of this difference is a slower freshwater discharge, resulting in a slower response in terms of the optical signature in the coastal waters.
 Another explanation is the difference in coastal circulation.
-We hypothesize that in the shallow near-shore zone of the San Pedro Shelf, small-scale and mesoscale variability of ocean circulation was more intensive than in deeper Ventura and Orange County/San Diego regions (e.g., Hickey 1992 and DiGiacomo and Holt 2001), resulting in quicker plume erosion.
+We hypothesize that in the shallow near-shore zone of the San Pedro Shelf, small-scale and mesoscale variability of ocean circulation was more intensive than in deeper Ventura and Orange County/San Diego regions (e.g., DiGiacomo & Holt, 2001; Hickey, 1992), resulting in quicker plume erosion.
 The specific impact of these oceanographic features will be a focus of our future studies.